AlexEscalante/snapscatter/README.md

 ### Taking snapshots

 Use the command `create` to take snapshots of all the tagged volumes.
-Snapshots will be taken to your default AWS region, but you can optionally supply the '--alternate' flag to create a copy onto another region for disaster recovery.
+Snapshots will be taken to your default AWS region, but you can optionally supply the `--alternate` flag to create a copy onto another region for disaster recovery.

 Every snapshot taken will have the `PurgeAllow` tag set with the value of `true`.
 If for some reason you want